 It's been tried and tested by skilled airsoft players.
 If they had no issues with it, your most likely not going to have any issues either.

 Let's take a closer look at what makes these rifles so good.

 When anyone talks about airsoft sniper rifles, the Tokyo Marui VSR-10 is one that will usually get brought up.

 Tokyo Marui makes some really awesome airsoft guns, and the VSR-10 is no exception.

-This bolt action rifle is extremely accurate and has a phenomenal hopup system.
+This bolt action rifle is pretty accurate and has a solid hopup system.
 It's made from a combination of aluminum, metal, and polymer, making it pretty durable.